-• DWS Norm Assessment was used as indicator for a company's exposure to norm-related issues towards international standards.
+· DWS Norm Assessment was used as indicator for a company's exposure to norm-related issues towards international standards.
+Performance: No investments in suboptimal assets

-• UN Global Compact-Assessment was used as indicator for whether a company is directly involved in one or more very severe, unresolved controversies related to the principles of the UN Global Compact.
+· UN Global Compact-Assessment was used as indicator for whether a company is directly involved in one or more very severe, unresolved controversies related to the principles of the UN Global Compact.